iTwin/iTwinUI/.changeset/famous-hats-shout.md

 "@itwin/itwinui-react": patch
 ---

-`Tooltip`s no longer displayed upon hovering out of the reference element after clicking it.
-Components that use `Tooltip` internally are also affected.
-(E.g.`IconButton`, `SideNavigation`, etc.)
+Fixed an issue where `Tooltip` would stay open after clicking on the trigger element.
+The tooltip will now be correctly dismissed upon click.

+Also affects other components that use tooltips internally: `IconButton`, `SideNavigation`, etc.